hbb-polinema/optplusgraph/src/demo/README.md

 # Js Bin #

-Js Bin (http://jsbin.com/) is a website that functions as a development tool for facilitating the quick creation and sharing ofsimple JavaScript applications that run within the browser.
+Js Bin (http://jsbin.com/) is a website that functions as a development tool for facilitating the quick creation and sharing of simple JavaScript applications that run within the browser.

 # bl.ocks.org #